giacomocap/sagrafacile/SagraFacile.NET/ProjectMemory.md

 ---
 # Session Summaries (Newest First)

+## (2025-06-26) - Integrated Profile Name Field in Windows Printer Service Settings
+**Context:** Modified the Windows Printer Service to include the profile name as a field within the settings form instead of using a separate dialog window, improving the user experience by providing a unified interface.
+**Accomplishments:**
+*   **Windows Printer Service (`SagraFacile.WindowsPrinterService`):**
+    *   **`SettingsForm.Designer.cs`:** Added a new "Nome Profilo" label and text field at the top of the form, repositioned all other controls accordingly, and increased the form height to accommodate the new field.
+    *   **`SettingsForm.cs`:**
+        *   Updated `PopulateControlsFromSettings()` to populate the profile name field from the current settings.
+        *   Completely refactored `SaveProfileSettings()` to get the profile name from the text field instead of using `InputDialogForm`.
+        *   Added validation for empty profile names with proper focus management.
+        *   Added logic to handle profile renaming (automatically deletes old profile file when name changes).
+        *   Updated `ButtonSave_Click()` to validate the profile name field before proceeding with save.
+    *   **`ProfileSelectionForm.cs`:** Minor updates to pass the parent form as owner when opening SettingsForm dialogs for better modal behavior.
+    *   **`Program.cs`:** Removed the unnecessary `InputDialogForm` registration from the dependency injection container since it's no longer used.
+*   **Removed Dependencies:** The `InputDialogForm` is no longer used anywhere in the application, eliminating the separate dialog approach entirely.
+**Key Decisions:**
+*   Unified the profile management interface by integrating the profile name field directly into the main settings form.
+*   Implemented proper validation and error handling for profile names, including duplicate name detection.
+*   Added support for profile renaming with automatic cleanup of old profile files.
+*   Maintained backward compatibility with existing profile files while improving the user experience.
+**Outcome:** The Windows Printer Service now provides a streamlined, single-form interface for all profile settings, eliminating the need for separate dialogs and improving the overall user experience.
+Profile creation, editing, and renaming are now handled seamlessly within the unified settings interface.

 ## (2025-06-25) - Implemented Print Template Management & UI
 **Context:** Implemented the full CRUD, default restoration, and preview functionality for print templates, including backend API, service logic, and frontend UI.
 Also addressed dialog overflow issues.
 **Accomplishments:**